New reporting requirements for medtech products

 • Communication and transparency: Effective information sharing between authorities, distributors, healthcare providers and patients will be crucial to reduce the impact of critical interruptions.

-"A big challenge I see is how to assess whether a delivery stop is in the scope of Article 10a.
-You usually have to take into account slightly different aspects depending on whether the product is a consumable or if the product is used for several years, and there are some exceptions when you generally do not have to report (for example, if the interruption is less than 60 days, the manufacturer or other manufacturers sell equivalent products)," says Johanna Kilegran, Consultant in Compliance at Plantvision.
+"One major challenge I see is how to assess whether a delivery stoppage falls within the scope of Article 10a.
+You usually have to take into account a number of different aspects depending on whether the product is a consumable item or whether it is used over a period of several years, and there are also some exceptions where you generally do not need to report (for example, if the interruption is less than 60 days, or if the manufacturer or other manufacturers sell equivalent products)," says Johanna Kilegran, Compliance Consultant at Plantvision.

 Consequences of inadequate situations